- UCAS Code: M114

 Other study options

-This is a unique opportunity to enhance your understanding of law by applying it in a real life context.
-Find out more about our LLB Clinical.
+This is a unique opportunity to enhance your understanding of law by applying it in a real-life context.
+Find out more about our Law Clinic.

 Part-time study of the LLB normally takes six years (five for graduate entrants).
 Mature students who hold a recent first degree in a relevant discipline, or otherwise satisfy the University’s general entrance requirements, are eligible to apply.
 Find out more about our LLB (part-time).